blentley/ForecastingElectricityDemand/README.md

 ## Final thoughts & conclusions
 I have presented my very preliminary exploration of using LSTMs to predict electricity demand.

-I'll leave you with some ideas I had on how this could be improved:
+I'll leave you with some ideas I had on how this could be improved (just a few of many, no doubt):
 + Try to optimise the structure of the LSTM - The model I've specified above is an arbitrary combination of hidden layers, neurons and epochs, but could be optimised through a parameter search at scale.
 + Use the LSTM to natively predict multiple periods - in this guide, I have specified one output from the LSTM before using methods of shifiting windows forward to make longer predictions.
 I'd be interested to see what the LSTM would return if it is told to return an x period prediction.
 + Streamlining functions - you'll see in the notebooks attached, I have used separate functions for my univariate and multivariate modelling.
 The multivariate functions should be applicable for scenarios of all dimensions.
 + Try different pre-processing of the data - I've chosen an arbitrary sequence length of 21 days, but this is not optimised.
 [Research](http://www.aemc.gov.au/getattachment/924537dd-1f48-4550-a134-78b3b7d3ba70/University-of-Wollongong,-Evaluation-of-Neural-Net.aspx) done by the University of Wollongong suggests a longer time period capturing seasonality could be significant.
-+ Include a longer
++ Include a longer period of training by including more historical data from 2015 and earlier.
 + Try additional predictors - This could take the form of additional weather stations, additional climate features (humidity, rainfall) or smart meter data.